Nick-Damico/Nick-Damico.github.io/_posts/2017-08-01-svg_sprite_maps.markdown

 ![](https://res.cloudinary.com/nic-alan/image/upload/c_scale,w_645/v1501542194/sprite_map_iorctw.png)

-The icons on the right were previously `.png` and after being redesigned as `.svg` we not only saving on bandwidth but our icons stay looking sharp due to svgs being vector graphics.
+The icons on the right were previously `.png` and after being redesigned as `.svg`'s.
+We not only save on bandwidth but our icons stay looking sharp due to svgs being vector graphics.
 Here is a look at our images in the developer panel of Chrome.
 This gives us a look at the 'network' impact of the images currently.

 ![](http://res.cloudinary.com/nic-alan/image/upload/c_scale,w_626/v1501550278/before_map_k6rmj3.jpg)